A trajectorial interpretation of the dissipations of entropy and Fisher information for stochastic differential equations: Dissipation of the Fisher information : comparison with the computations and results in

 The factor of $ U''_{\delta}(\rho)$ in \eqref{disipinf} takes the intrinsic form

-where to the second and third terms in the bracket on the l.h.s., brought together, we have added the first term after the bracket, and moreover the fourth term in the bracket on the l.h.s. was added to the the second term outside the bracket.
+where to the second and third terms in the bracket on the left-hand side, brought together, we have added the first term after the bracket, and moreover the fourth term in the bracket on the left-hand side was added to the the second term outside the bracket.
 Hence, writing

-and using the last expression above for $\Gamma_{12}$, we can write The latter identity yields the expression for the dissipation of entropy dissipation computed in \cite{Arnoldcarlenju}.
+and using the last expression for $\Gamma_{12}$ above, we can write The latter identity yields the expression for the dissipation of entropy dissipation computed in \cite{Arnoldcarlenju}.
 Indeed, denoting respectively by $J_1$, $J_2$ and $ J_3$ the expectations of the first, second and third terms in square brackets in the right-hand side, we observe that $J_1$ is, up to time reversal $t\mapsto T-t$, exactly equal to the term $\tilde{R}_1$ on top of p.
 162 in \cite{Arnoldcarlenju}.
 Starting from the last expression of $T_3$ p.
-160 and the definition (2.23) of $\tilde{R}_2$ and $T_4$ and replacing $\mathbf{D} F$ by its expression $\bar{b}-\frac{1}{2}(a\nabla\ln(p_\infty)+\nabla.a)$ in our notations, one obtains that $\tilde{R}_2+T_3+T_4$ is equal to
+160 and the definition (2.23) of $\tilde{R}_2$ and $T_4$ and replacing $\mathbf{D} F$ by its expression $\bar{b}-\frac{1}{2}(a\nabla\ln(p_\infty)+\nabla.a)$ in our notation, we get that $\tilde{R}_2+T_3+T_4$ is equal to

 up to time reversal.
 The first term corresponds to $J_2$.
-Integrating by parts the second term to get rid of the derivative w.r.t. the $l$-th coordinate in the second factor, one checks that its sum with the last one is equal to $J_3$.
+Integrating by parts the second term to get rid of the derivative with respect to the $l$-th coordinate in the second factor, one checks that its sum with the last one is equal to $J_3$.
 Hence, up to time reversal, we have $J_1+J_2+J_3=(\tilde{R}_1+T_3)+ (\tilde{R}_2+T_4) $ which is the expression for the dissipation of entropy dissipation computed in \cite{Arnoldcarlenju} p.
 160.

 In order to recover the Bakry Emery criterion in \cite{Arnoldcarlenju}, we rewrite $Q_1+Q_2=K_1(\rho)+K_2(\rho)$ where and

 When $a$ is non singular, introducing $G_{jk}(\rho)= \partial_{l'} \rho a_{k'l'} \partial_{k'}a_{jk}$ and $H_{lj}(\rho)=\partial_j a_{ll'} \partial_{l'} \rho$ we can write